Quicklinks

 Health Effects of Copper

 Copper, a reddish-brown metal, is often used as a material in the plumbing of residential and commercial buildings.
 Copper is an essential nutrient, but at high doses, it has been shown to cause stomach and intestinal distress, liver and kidney damage, and anemia.
-Person’s with Wilson’s Disease may be at higher risk than the general public of adverse health effects due to copper.
+Persons with Wilson’s Disease may be at higher risk than the general public of adverse health effects due to copper.

 Lead and Copper in Drinking Water

 Lead in drinking water, although rarely the sole cause of lead poisoning, can significantly increase a person’s total lead exposure, particularly the exposure of infants who drink baby formulas and concentrated juices that are mixed with water.
 The EPA estimates that drinking water can make up 20 percent or more of a person’s total exposure to lead.
-Lead is unusual among drinking water contaminants, in that it seldom occurs naturally in water supplies like rivers and lakes.
+Lead is unusual among drinking water contaminants; in that it seldom occurs naturally in water supplies like rivers and lakes.

-Lead and copper enter drinking water primarily as a result of the corrosion, or wearing away of materials containing lead and copper in the water distribution system and house-hold plumbing.
-These materials include lead based solder used to join copper pipe, brass and chrome-plated brass faucets, copper pipes and, in some cases, pipes made of lead that connect your house to the water main (service lines).
+Lead and copper enter drinking water primarily as a result of the corrosion or wearing away of materials containing lead and copper in the water distribution system and household plumbing.
+These materials include lead-based solder used to join copper pipe, brass and chrome-plated brass faucets, copper pipes and, in some cases, pipes made of lead that connect your house to the water main (service lines).
 In 1986, Congress banned the use of lead solder containing greater than 0.2 percent lead, and restricted the lead content of faucets, pipes and other plumbing materials to 8.0 percent.

 When water stands in lead or copper pipes or plumbing systems containing lead and copper for several hours or more, the lead and copper may dissolve into your drinking water.
 This means the first water drawn from the tap in the morning, or later in the afternoon after returning from work or school, can contain fairly high levels of lead or copper.